du82/symark/README.md

 - **Missing images**: Ensure image assets are in the `input/assets/` directory
 - **Broken links**: Check that referenced note IDs exist in your input directory
 - **Formatting issues**: Verify your SiYuan notes use supported formatting features
+- **Image captions**: Add captions to images by using the title attribute in SiYuan's image dialog

 ## Performance